Design thinking origin story plus some of the people who made it all happen

 What he did in the 50’s and 60’s resonates with the design thinking of today because his teams were not designer’s but people who were expert enough in their fields to contribute to the goal of a project.
-Unlike, more human-centered or participatory design seen in Europe …we’ll get to that.
+This is in contrast to human-centered or participatory design seen in Europe …we’ll get to that later.

 Picking his team’s from the world best universities, Fuller’s teams were elite, exclusive and process driven.
 In Fuller’s approach success was measured so that projects were replicable.